 The first had to do with the fact that most Ghanaian businesses do not share their financials with the world.
 If you do not have access to the financial statements of a company, it is close to impossible to determine if they are profitable or not.

 You will find a few companies that make some type of financial disclosure although we can’t independently verify these.
-For example, GoodLuckAfrica states that according to their 2017 financial statements filed with the Ghana Revenue Authority (GRA), their turnover was close to GHc4,000,000.
+For example, GoodLuckAfrica states that according to their 2017 financial statements filed, they paid taxes to the Ghana Revenue Authority (GRA) based on turnover close to GHc4,000,000.

 Whilst this doesn’t give a clear picture into their profitability, it’s closer than can be achieved with most other companies.